Ekskursantas/TestCaseDesign/README.md

 ----------------------
 - Exercise 5: Consider whether a state table is more useful design technique.
 Comment on that.

+From my point of view State table is very nice to know the "sequence" in a sort.
+Knowing ahead of time what might then following state be allows us to prepare for debugging it and finding out the issue ahead of time.
+So, knowing how the code should behave let us figure out quickly the faults of the code.

 ----------------------
 - Exercise 6: Make a conclusion where you specify the level of test coverage and argue for your chosen level:

 ----------------------